First time Masters patrons excited about visiting Augusta National

 AUGUSTA, Ga.
-(WJBF) – It has already been a busy and exciting first few hours at Augusta National as patrons are excited to be there, especially those who are coming to these hallowed ground for the first time.
+(WJBF) – It has already been a busy and exciting first few hours at Augusta National as patrons are excited to be there, especially those who are coming for the first time.

 “I’m super excited.
 I’ve never seen something so pretty,” says Kathy Elmore, a patron.
 “The grass is what’s getting me.
 The grass.
 I’m like, ‘oh my gosh, it doesn’t look real!’